Cheapest non-owner car insurance companies in Florida

 Average cost of non-owner car insurance in Florida

-Non-owners car insurance in Florida costs $545.
-However, the rates may differ based on factors such as your driving record, age and coverage level.
+Non-owner car insurance in Florida costs $545 on average.
+However, your actual rate may vary depending on factors like your driving history, age and the level of coverage you choose.

 Non-owner car insurance in Florida by age and gender

-Your age and gender can impact your rates, whether you're shopping for non-owner or standard car insurance in Florida.
+Both your age and gender can affect your insurance rates, whether you're looking for non-owner or standard car insurance in Florida.

-Here are the average Florida non-owner car insurance rates by age and gender.
+Below are the average non-owner car insurance rates in Florida by age and gender.

 Age groupFemaleMale